LLFELIPEVV/Proyecto-Estructura-datos/wp-content/plugins/hummingbird-performance/readme.txt

 4. Use suggestions to make improvements and speed up your site.

 == Changelog ==

+= 3.3.2 ( 2022-03-14 ) =

+- Fix: XSS vulnerability

+= 3.3.1 ( 2022-02-24 ) =

+- New: Onboarding setup wizard
+- Enhance: Support for WPMU DEV Hub
+- Enhance: Add a unique salt when enabling Redis integration
+- Enhance: "How does it work" section in asset optimization module
+- Fix: Incorrect detection of Cloudflare APO status
+- Fix: Missing action buttons on Integrations page in sub sites
+- Fix: Page cache not clearing when caching is disabled on subsites
+- Fix: Duplicate ID elements on dashboard page
+- Fix: Inability to auto start asset optimization scan from dashboard page on free version
+- Fix: Remove global configs from network subsites
+- Fix: An invalid form control with name='cloudflare-email' is not focusable error
+- Fix: Documentation link in Notifications module
+- Fix: Translation strings
+- Fix: Styles for Select2 textarea elements

 = 3.3.0 ( 2022-01-11 ) =